Pryinhulskyi Regional Landscape Park

-Inhul River Park is a regional landscape park in Mykolaiv region of Ukraine.
+Pryinhulskyi Regional Landscape Park is a regional landscape park in Mykolaiv Oblast of Ukraine.

-Inhul River Park is an object of Nature Reserve Fund Of Ukraine.
-The park was established by the decision of the Mykolaiv regional council on the territory of 3'152.7 ha on December 17, 2002.
+Pryinhulskyi Regional Landscape Park is an object of Nature Reserve Fund of Ukraine.
+The park was established by the decision of the Mykolaiv regional council on the territory of 3,152.7 ha on December 17, 2002.

 Location

-Inhul River Park is located in the valley of Inhul river on the territory of local councils of Novyi Buh town and Kamyanka, Sofiyivka, Rozanivka villages in Novy Buh area of Mykolaiv region, not far from Novyi Buh town in the direction of Sofiivka village.
+Pryinhulskyi Regional Landscape Park is located in the valley of Inhul river on the territory of local councils of Novyi Buh town and Kamianka, Sofiivka, Rozanivka villages in Novy Buh area of Mykolaiv Oblast, not far from Novyi Buh town in the direction of Sofiivka village.
 The nearest cities are Kryvyi Rih – 80 km, Kropyvnytskyi – 85 km, Mykolaiv – 95 km.

 General information

 Main purpose

 The main purpose is preservation of the area of Inhul river valley with its typical and unique natural complexes (fragments of virgin steppe, granite outcrops, waterways and forest plantations).

 Goals

 The main goals are the following: